 Hi, I’m Nic.

-I am a Registered Marriage and Family Therapy Associate who specializes in supporting clients through the transitions of life.
-I am white, Latina, second generation American, queer, and my pronouns are she/they.
+I am a Registered Marriage and Family Therapy Associate who specializes in supporting clients through transitions in their relationships.
+I am white, Latina, 2nd-gen American, queer, and my pronouns are she/they.
 I studied psychology at Reed College, and received my Masters of Arts in Marriage, Couple, and Family Therapy from Lewis & Clark College.

 Who I Am

-In addition to being a therapist, I am a ceramicist, an aquarius sun/libra moon/leo rising, INFJ, writer, backpacker, swimmer, musician, avid reader, and a big time reality dating show fan.
-Everyday I focus on the rituals that bring me connection, creativity, and growth so that I can bring my full self into my work as a therapist.
+In addition to being a therapist, I am a ceramicist, aquarius sun/libra moon/leo rising, INFJ, writer, musician, avid reader, and a big time reality dating show fan; ask me about love island (or literally any reality show ;)

 How I work